 In the beginning, there was Bitcoin.
 It was a fast, easy way to exchange money in a decentralized way – no banks involved.
 And people could trust it because every transaction is recorded in a public ledger that can’t be changed.

 But Bitcoin was limited.
 Blockchain technology had the potential to do so much more than peer to peer currency exchanges if it had the right code.
 So the Ethereum network was created, underpinned by a new language called Solidity.
+We explore its origins and its aims below.

 Computer scientist Gavin Wood originally came up with the concept of the Solidity language.
 Wood served as the CTO at Ethereum for two years.
 His idea was taken forward by Christian Reitwiessner, who led a team of people to actually develop it.